David A. Buzard, Of Counsel

 He has distinguished himself through work on multi-million dollar cases of medical malpractice, nursing home neglect, catastrophic vehicular accidents, and representing injured workers against their employers' insurers, plus service members and their families in claims against the government.
 Before commencing private practice, David was an active duty Navy JAG officer, and now is retired from the Navy Reserve.

-David is an accredited claims attorney before the Veterans Administration, and is certified by the Virginia Supreme Court as a qualified guardian ad litem for incapacitated persons, and is a life member of the Multi-Million Dollar Advocates Forum.
+David is an accredited claims attorney before the Veterans Administration, is certified by the Virginia Supreme Court as a qualified guardian ad litem for incapacitated persons, and is a life member of the Multi-Million Dollar Advocates Forum.
 He is also certified by the International Committee of the Red Cross in International Humanitarian Law, and by the U.S. Army as a qualified Inspector General.
 He is licensed by the Bars of Virginia and Illinois, and is admitted to appear before the Supreme Court of the United States.

 In 2001, David received the fifth annual Judge Walter E. Hoffman Community Service Award from the Norfolk-Portsmouth Bar Association.
-In 2002, he taught “the Judicial Process and Behavior” as an adjunct faculty member at Old Dominion University.
 From 2006 to 2008, David was recalled to active duty and served as Staff Judge Advocate to U.S. Navy Maritime Expeditionary Security Group Two, and again was recalled to serve in Africa for the Defense Institute of International Legal Studies in late 2010.

 David is fluent in French, an arts enthusiast, and serves on the Board of Trustees of the Virginia Stage Company.
 His children are both alumni of Norfolk Public Schools.
 His full CV may be found at www.linkedin.com/in/davidbuzard.

 - "Convincing out of state adjusters to disclose policy limits," 21 Journal of the Virginia Trial Lawyers Assoc, Issue 3 (2009).